NAXAM/carousel-xamarin-forms/README.md

 ## License

-TopTabbedPage is released under the Apache License license.
+CarouselView is released under the Apache License license.
 See [LICENSE](./LICENSE) for details.